London, England

 If you’re taking most of your classes at Harrow, you’ll most likely live on this campus, in a six-person flat with single bedrooms and individual bathrooms.
 Flats include kitchens—students cook or purchase their meals.
 Harrow center has plenty of shops, restaurants, and more.

-Cavendish, Marleybone, and Regent campuses
+Cavendish, Marylebone, and Regent campuses

 Students taking classes here live in furnished flats designed for four to eight students:

-• Living space: Some flats have single bedrooms and private bathrooms.
+- Living space: Some flats have single bedrooms and private bathrooms.
 Others have single bedrooms and shared bathrooms.
 Some have shared bedrooms and shared bathrooms.

-• Meals: Students cook or purchase their own meals.
+- Meals: Students cook or purchase their own meals.
 Flats include kitchen facilities, some fully equipped, some not.
 Flatmates say cooking and eating together is a fun, social part of their day.

-Central London flats
+London flats

 Another possibility is a furnished flat selected by IFSA, with IFSA students as flatmates.

-• Bedrooms include bed, desk, chair, wardrobe, and light for each student.
+- Bedrooms include bed, desk, chair, wardrobe, and light for each student.

-• There’s comfortable space to cook, eat, socialize, and study either in your flat or in convenient common areas.
+- Comfortable space to cook, eat, socialize, and study either in your flat or in convenient common areas.

-• Meals: Students cook or purchase their own meals.
-Flats include shared kitchens.
+- Meals: There is no meal plan.
+Students cook or purchase their own meals.
+Some flats have private kitchens, others include shared kitchens.
 Most are fully equipped; if not, kitchenware is easy to purchase nearby.
 Flatmates say cooking and eating together is a fun, social part of their day.

-• Commute: Varies by location.
-Expect a 20- to 45-minute trip on foot and via the Tube (London’s subway) or bus.
+- Commute: Varies by location.
+Expect a 40- to 50-minute trip via local train services, the Tube (the London subway), or bus.

 Sample housing